mixpanel/docs/pages/docs/tracking-methods/identifying-users.md

 ![Untitled](/Tracking/id-merge-org-settings.png)

-If you have an existing project with no data in it, you can also switch to using Simplified ID Merge via the “Identity Merge” section of the Project Settings Page:
+If you have an existing project with no data in it, you can also switch to using Simplified ID Merge via the "Identity Merge" section of the Project Settings Page:

 ![Untitled](/Tracking/id-merge-project-settings.png)